-Amazon.com is the biggest Amazon site in the world, naturally, as it’s based in the United States and that’s where Amazon is from.
+Amazon.com is the biggest Amazon site in the world.
 Items are usually cheaper on Amazon.com, but be aware that goods imported from outside the EU are liable for customs duty.
 This means they usually end up as expensive as buying from one of the European Amazon sites, and with a lot more hassle as well.
+A lot.

 Some items don’t get stopped.
 Many small, low-cost items like books get through fine, but electronics and more expensive items are likely to get stopped at Portuguese customs.